 Support from a community

 Learning is more successful (and more fun) when it's shared with others interested in the same subject.
 To encourage networking and career planning, Major Area of Interest (MAI) Courses with Online Learning Communities have been developed to allow students with similar academic goals to communicate and learn about their chosen career field.
-These Career Courses help you explore your interests.
+These Career Courses, originally developed as part of EFSC's Core Scholar program, help you explore your interests.
+Advisors on each EFSC Campus can assist with questions about Career Exporation Courses.
+Use the Class Schedule Search tool to find each term's courses.

 Registering for one of these targeted courses includes access to the appropriate online Learning Community, with continued access for support even after the class is over.